 If it’s important to you to avoid food dyes, for behavioral or carcinogenic reasons or because of the endocrine disrupting parabens, then yes, you should figure out natural colors – IF you need colors at all.
 If experimenting with your own natural food dyes seems like too much trouble, consider checking out these vegetable based natural food colorings that are just as easy as using regular food dye.

 On the other hand, if you’re compromising with a white flour, white sugar cake anyway…you might want to use the cheap, easy stuff.
 But only if it’s just a few times a year!
 As for me, I think I’ll keep trying with the natural way.
 Birthday season is about to break open, so I’ll learn fast if I can make it work!

-If you are interested in natural Easter egg dyes, here are a few options:
+If you are interested in natural Easter egg dyes, here’s an option:

 In this month’s edition of Eat Well, Spend Less we’re talking about making food more fun.
 Check out what the other ladies have up their sleeves…